Relative Dolbeault Geometric Langlands via the Regular Quotient: Introduction

 \subsection{Relation to Other Forthcoming Work}

-In the course of completing this project, the author learned about similar work undertaken by Eric Chen, who in particular formulates a generalization of conjecture \ref{conj: nonpolarized RDGL_intro} for general hyperspherical (or even Hamiltonian) $G$ spaces $M$.
-The author also learned of ongoing work of Yiannis Sakellaridis and David Ben-Zvi, whose work should, among other things, prove our conjectures in the strongly tempered case.
+In the course of completing this project, the authors learned about similar work undertaken by E. Chen, who in particular formulates a generalization of Conjecture \ref{conj: RDGL_intro} for general $G$ Hamiltonian spaces, with computations in many more cases.
+The authors also learned of work of Ben-Zvi, Sakellaridis and Venkatesh, who study the structure of the cotangent bundle $T^*X$ for strongly tempered $X$ in terms of the dual Hamiltonian, independently stating a version of our Conjecture \ref{conj: matching divisors_intro} and proving it in the strongly tempered case.